 Vegetation buffers from the road are, from the DLI perspective, measured from the road edge with the location of the property boundary not being relevant to this measure.
-This is because the road centreline is not a consistent distance from the property boundary and the DLI amenity guidelines are for no direct line of sight to the pit or a distance of 50 metres.
-While not expert in pastoral matters, the vegetation buffer does not seem relevant to pastoral station operations.
+This is because the road centreline is not a consistent distance from the property boundary and the DLI amenity guidelines are for no direct line of sight to the pit/stockpile or a distance of 50 metres.
+Given that the campsites are located within areas that do not have much tree cover this would be hard to achieve.
+Also while not expert in pastoral matters, the vegetation buffer does not seem relevant to pastoral station operations.
 Without a practical reason for such a buffer relevant to this situation it is difficult to see why it should apply.